codepo8/developer-advocacy-handbook/use-the-web.md

 explaining it, put screenshots on Flickr and Instagram, a screencast of how to use the interface (or install the solution) on YouTube, have a presentation about the solution on slide sharing platforms and host the code on GitHub.
-This quintuples the potential audience just by using all these systems in the way they were meant to be used.
+This quintuples the potential audience by using all these systems in the way they were meant to be used.

 Spreading the content is one part of the solution that will make this a